Made without ketchup, this recipe for sweet and tangy Homemade BBQ sauce is not only healthier than store-bought barbecue sauce, it tastes better too!

 - Honey: Feel free to use pure maple syrup in place of the honey.
 Both work well to sweeten the BBQ sauce and add additional flavor to the sauce.

 - Molasses: Molasses is rich and robust and adds incredible flavor and depth, along with sweetening the sauce.
-Don't omit this ingredient if you want a really good BBQ sauce.
+It is best to use unsulfured molasses.

-- Pineapple Juice: I know, I know this sounds like an odd ingredient and it is optional.
-The pineapple juice helps to naturally sweeten the barbecue sauce.
+- Pineapple Juice: I know, I know this sounds like an odd ingredient, but the pineapple juice helps to naturally sweeten the barbecue sauce.
 Feel free to use water or apple juice in place of the pineapple juice.

 - Spices: Smoked paprika, garlic powder, dry mustard, cayenne, salt, and pepper round out this sauce to help it be full of the classic flavor you know and love in barbecue sauce.
 You can certainly reduce or omit the cayenne pepper if you are sensitive to heat.